INTRODUCTION TO WILD CAMPING ON LOFOTEN

 Leave No Trace

-The summer of 2016 has been quite a busy one and locals are becoming annoyed at the poor behavior by some visitors.
+The summers on Lofoten are getting more and more crowded and locals are becoming annoyed at the poor behavior by some visitors.
 This has involved camping in cemeteries and other forbidden areas, as well as a growing collection of toilet paper and tissue across the islands as every tree and rock becomes used for a toilet – even near lakes used as local drinking water.
 If someone is able to see more than a few footprints and perhaps some matted grass from where your tent was, your are making too much of an impact!
 Lofoten is a fragile arctic environment, treat it is such…

 Do not be the person who causes new laws on regulations to be passed due to poor behavior.

 Camping supplies and stove gas cannisters can be found at the following locations:

 StatOil – Repslagergata 20